suse-edge/edge-image-builder/docs/building-images.md

   parameter is omitted.
 If this option is set, the default entries will need to be manually added if they are still in use.
 * `kernelArgs` - Provides a list of flags that should be passed to the kernel on boot.
+* `enableFIPS` - Specifies whether to setup the operating system for FIPS mode (Default: false)
 * `groups` - Defines a list of operating system groups to create.
 This will not fail if the group already exists.
 Each entry is made up of the following fields:
   * `name` - Required; Name of the group to create.